marcglasberg/align_positioned/README.md

 **Why is this widget an indispensable tool?**

-When your desired layout feels too complex for Columns and Rows, `AlignPositioned` widget is a real life saver.
+When your desired layout feels too complex for Columns and Rows, `AlignPositioned` and `AnimatedAlignPositioned` widgets are a real life saver.
 Flutter is very composable, which is good, but sometimes it's unnecessarily complex to translate some layout requirement into a composition of simpler widgets.